auroraGPT-ANL/inference-gateway/docs/admin-guide/gateway-setup/globus-setup.md

     - Set **Description**: e.g., My policy to restrict access
     - [IMPORTANT] Check the **High Assurance** check box
     - Add list of authorized domains in **Included Domains** (one per line)
+    - Define for how long you want to allow automated token refreshes
     - Click on **Create Policy**
 6. You should now be able to see your policy details, including your **Policy ID**.